tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/访问控制/访问策略评估流程_intl_en.md

 2. Policy type: access policies in COS include user group policies, user policies, bucket policies and bucket ACLs.
 The policy type determines the policy priority.
 3. Policy context: whether a resource access request will succeed is finally determined based on the permission details recorded across the access policies of all types.

-## Access policy evaluation process
+## Access Policy Evaluation Process

-When Tencent Cloud COS receives a request, it first confirms the identity of the requester and verify that it has necessary permissions, including checking the user policy, bucket access policy, and resource-based ACL, and authenticating the request.
+When Tencent Cloud COS receives a request, it first confirms the identity of the requester and verifies that it has necessary permissions, including checking the user policy, bucket access policy, and resource-based ACL, and authenticating the request.

 When COS receives a request, it first performs identity verification, the result of which determines the requester type.
 Different types may result in different actions: